jnordberg/wintersmith/readme.md

-(This is a forked from the original Wintersmith git repo)
+This is a forked from the original Wintersmith git repo.

+* Added fix on feed.xml to sort article by date.

 * * *